hiiamboris/red-wiki/A-short-introduction-to-Red-for-Python-programmers.md

 Red is a homoiconic language (Red is its own meta-language and own data-format) and an important paradigm it uses is “code is data”.
 A Red program is a sequence of Red values - everything is data before it’s evaluated.
+This makes one able to *express any task using syntax that best suits it*.
 The execution of a Red program is done by evaluating each of its constituent values in turn, according to the evaluation rules.
 ### Words
 A special category of values is word.
 A word! is a symbolic value that can be used like a variable (the `!` at the end denotes a datatype).
 Red does not have identifiers nor keywords.
 Words do not store values, they point to values in some context – the global context by default.
 Words are formed by one or more characters from the entire Unicode range, including punctuation characters from the ASCII subset: `! & ' * + - . < = > ? _ | ~``